Study Abroad Program Overview

 Language of Instruction

-The program begins in the summer with a mandatory six-week Chinese intensive language program (ILP).
-Chinese language study is required during the fall term unless you have an advanced level of Chinese language proficiency and take courses taught in Chinese in regular university departments.
+Chinese language study is required during the fall semester, unless your Chinese proficiency entry exam allows you take courses taught in Chinese in regular university departments.

 Go to the Participants